 Different networks treat excess data usage differently and the cost of extra data can vary.
 Some networks offer data bundles on PAYG, which are worth checking out too.
 Check out your provider's website to see exactly what charges to expect.

 - Emailing and web browsing tends not to use much data, but downloading apps, streaming music and watching online videos will all eat through your allowance in no time at all.
-Wait until you're on WiFi to do these things, and try downloading media to your phone to listen to offline rather than streaming it on the move.
+Wait until you're on WiFi to do these things, and try downloading media to your phone to enjoy offline rather than streaming it on the move.
+The likes of Spotify and Netflix allow you to download tracks and shows when connected to WiFi; check out our guide to downloading video to your phone for more info.

-- Regularly check your data use using our guide above.
+- Regularly check your data use using our complete guide.
 This can help prevent any nasty surprises.

 - Some apps will automatically sync in the background, which often uses data.
 Try turning off syncing to prevent this, which can be done in your phone's settings menu.
 On iPhones, go to the settings and then General > Background App Refresh and turn this off.
 On Android, head to the settings and then Accounts, and you can turn off syncing for each account you have.